Adult Sailing - Frequently Asked Questions

 When should I book?

 As soon as possible!
 The numbers that we can take on each course are limited as there are strict ratios of trainees to instructors for safety reasons.
 Bookings will be allocated in the order in which they are received.
 If a course is fully booked, we will usually offer you a place on the same course in a different week.

 How do I decide which course is the most suitable for me?

-The ISA Small Boat Scheme is a progressive scheme, so it’s usually a matter of progressing level by level.
+Irish Sailing's Small Boat Sailing Scheme is a progressive scheme, so it’s usually a matter of progressing level by level.
 Take a look at the Which Course? guide on the training page of our website.
 If you’re still not sure, ask us for guidance!